How to Handle Chemical Spills

 Step 1 – What Chemicals are Being Used?

 When creating a training program about chemical spills, the first thing to do is make an inventory of all the different chemicals that are used in the facility.
 Consider chemicals in liquid, solid and gas forms, as they can all cause significant problems.
 When going through the facility and taking an inventory of what chemicals are present, make sure you’re looking through all the different departments.
 Some areas, like the cleaning or maintenance crews might be contracted out to a third party, so make sure you get a list of all the chemicals they use as well.
-In addition, all chemicals should be properly labeled with GHS labels (like these GHS labels).
+In addition, all chemicals should be properly labeled with GHS labels.
 The Globally Harmonized System (GHS) helps to communicate the physical and health hazards associated with various chemicals.

 Step 2 – What Dangers do the Chemicals Present?

 Once you’ve got that list together, figure out all the hazards associated with each individual chemical, as well as any additional risks that could be present in the event that any two (or more) chemicals mix together.
 Many chemicals, for example, can cause burns to skin if it comes in contact with it.
 Other chemicals can turn into a gas when in open air, which can be very toxic.
 There is an almost endless list of different dangers chemicals can cause, so make sure you know exactly what you’re dealing with.

 Step 3 – Create an Emergency Response Plan for Each Area